boltonja/dumper/README.md

 Building
 --------

 Building for Visual Studio 2022 should be possible by checking out the repository and loading the .sln or .vcxproj files.

-Building for UNIX-like systems is achieves with `make dumper`.
-You can also `make clean`.
-To install, set or override the PREFIX variable in the makefile and then run `sudo make install`
+Building for UNIX-like systems is achieved with BSD (or GNU) Make.
+The Makefile supports the following targets:

+- dumper:  builds only the executable and its constituent objects
+- clean:   removes the executable and its constituent objects
+- install: installs the executable and man page (see below)

+By default, the Makefile installs files to /usr/local/bin and /usr/local/man, but `PREFIX` variable overrides this (if set).
+Some systems, e.g: Chimera Linux, place local man pages under /usr/local/share.
+The command `man -w` shows the list of directories that `man(1)` searches for man pages, and the `MANDEST` variable overrides the default (`$(PREFIX)/man`) if it is set.

+Examples:

+To build the program:

+   $ make dumper

+To build and install the program:

+   $ make dumper install

+To install to a directory other than /usr/local:

+   $ make PREFIX=/opt/local dumper install

+To install on Chimera Linux:

+   $ make MANDEST=/usr/local/share/man dumper install

+Note that you may need to run the install step with `sudo(1)` or `doas(1)` unless you are already running as root.

 Dumper Manual
 =============